 - an appropriate level understanding of research methods and human physiology

 - the ability to study independently and effectively and to communicate effectively.

 Claims for recognition of prior learning will also be considered (both prior experiential learning and prior certificated learning).

 A first statement from the higher education institution and a second statement from the higher education institution or an employer that the student is prepared for, and will benefit from masters study.

 IELTS 6.5 overall with a minimum of 5.5 in each element.
 Find out more about the other English qualifications that we accept.

 - All UK applicants will be invited to attend a more informal discussion about the course.
 This approach will also be applied to overseas applicants where practical.

-- Students returning to academia after a long break (>5 years) will be requested to meet the course leader before an offer can be made to assess whether the candidate meets the demand of the course.
-They will also be requested to meet the course leader if an unconditional offer is made and accepted, to formulate an individual support plan, and receive directions for further readings (recently published materials in the field of sport and exercise physiology, research in sport and exercise physiology, and study skills for masters level).
+- Students returning to academia after more than 5 years will be asked to meet the course leader before an offer can be made to assess whether the candidate meets the demand of the course.
+They will also be asked to meet the course leader if an unconditional offer is made and accepted, to formulate an individual support plan and receive directions for further readings (recently published materials in the field of sport and exercise physiology, research in sport and exercise physiology, and study skills for masters level).